St. Ann Rededication Mass December 18th, 2023

-Details of our Plan for Restoration
+Details of our Restoration

 · Complete removal of tin ceiling and wooden lathe through the original plaster